 EASE OF CONTROL BY MULTIPLE OWNERS – Rather than requiring multiple signatures, only the Trustee is required to sign contracts and related paperwork.
 This is particularly beneficial to foreign buyers who often have difficulties finding notaries within their country.

 EASE OF MANAGEMENT IN THE EVENT OF CONFLICT – Land Trust Agreements can provide buy-out provisions in the event of death or conflict among partners or successor beneficiaries.

 EASE OF MAINTENANCE – Unlike corporations or limited liability companies, land trusts do not require annual filing fees with the state.
 Additionally, they do not require a separate tax I.D. or an additional tax return to be filed.

-EASE OF CHANGING BENEFICIARES – Since Land Trusts avoid probate they often serve as a Will substitute and can be amended at any time without having to change the deed.
-Additionally, any transfers among beneficiaries does not trigger the Florida documentary transfer tax.
+EASE OF CHANGING BENEFICIARIES – Since Land Trusts avoid probate they often serve as a Will substitute and can be amended at any time without having to change the deed.
+Additionally, any transfers among beneficiaries do not trigger the Florida documentary transfer tax.

 EASE AND SIMPLICATION OF MAKING GIFTS – Land Trusts, can be an excellent estate planning tool to gift assets out of an estate to minimize or reduce estate tax without sacrificing or giving up cash.

 FAVORABLE TAX RATE – Unlike a “corporation” or foreign corporation, beneficial owners of a land trust including foreign nationals are only taxed at the favorable individual capital gain rate which is presently 15% or 20% depending upon income level.